iggysiegel/NFL/docs/index.md

 ## Results

-To test whether the model translates into actual value against the spread, we test a simple betting strategy:
+To test whether model confidence translates into actual value against the spread, we test a simple betting strategy:

 - Define a minimum confidence threshold (e.g. 0.5).
 Only games where the model's confidence exceeds this threshold are considered for betting.
 - For each qualifying game, bet on whichever team the model favors (the side where the model's prediction is more extreme than the betting spread).
 - Compute against the spread accuracy using actual game results.

-If the model is able to capture the true underlying strengths of teams, we would expect to see high performance when the model's predictions differ significantly from the betting spread odds.
+If the model is able to capture the true underlying strengths of teams, we would expect to see high performance when the model has high confidence.
 The following figure demonstrates the results of this betting simulation using data from 2015 to 2025.

 ![fig2](images/fig2.svg)